Mayank07-HP/github-topic-graphQl/README.md

 ### How to run app & test

 - Do npm install to get all dependencies
-- then do npm start to run project on local url
+- Then do npm start to run project on local url

 ### Future Improvements